Mathéo Bodmer

-Mathéo Bodmer (born 6 May 2004) is a French professional footballer who plays as a midfielder for club Bourg-Péronnas on loan from Le Havre.
+Mathéo Bodmer (born 6 May 2004) is a French professional footballer who plays as a midfielder for Le Havre B.

 Club career

 A youth academy graduate of Le Havre, Bodmer made his professional debut for the club on 15 May 2021 in a 3–2 league win against Troyes.
 On 16 June 2023, he signed his first professional contract with the club until June 2026.

 For the 2025–26 season, Bodmer was loaned by Bourg-Péronnas in Championnat National.

 International career

 Bodmer is uncapped at international level, but has received call-up to France under-17 team in March 2021.

 Personal life

 Bodmer is the son of former footballer Mathieu Bodmer.